-- ensuring that Board procedures are observed and that the Company's Memorandum and the Articles of Association, relevant rules and regulations, including requirements of the Securities and Futures Act (Chapter 289) of Singapore, the Companies Act (Chapter 50) of Singapore and the Catalist Rules, are complied with; - assists the Chairman to ensure good information flow within the Board and Board Committees and key management personnel; and - attends and prepares minutes for all Board meetings.
+- ensuring that Board procedures are observed and that the Company's Constitution, relevant rules and regulations, including requirements of the Securities and Futures Act (Chapter 289) of Singapore, the Companies Act (Chapter 50) of Singapore and the Catalist Rules, are complied with; - assists the Chairman to ensure good information flow within the Board and Board Committees and key management personnel; and - attends and prepares minutes for all Board meetings.

-Each Director has the right to seek independent legal and other professional advice, at the Company's expense, concerning any aspect of the Group's operations or undertakings in order to fulfill their duties and responsibilities as directors.
+Each Director has the right to seek independent legal and other professional advice, at the Company's expense, concerning any aspect of the Group's operations or undertakings in order to fulfill their duties and responsibilities as Directors.

-2. REMUNERATION MATTERS
+REMUNERATION MATTERS 2.